 I like to describe moussaka as a Greek lasagna.

-It’s essentially a big casserole dish of comfort food with multiple layers.
+It’s essentially a big dish of comfort food with multiple layers.

-Today, though, I’m sharing a vegetarian moussaka recipe.
-It has all the delicious flavours of a traditional moussaka, but it’s made with lentils.
+Today, though, I’m sharing a lentil moussaka recipe.
+It has all the delicious flavours of a traditional moussaka, but it’s made with lentils instead of lamb.

 Full details on how to make moussaka are in the recipe card below, but here are the basics: